 Tips for maintaining your mental and physical well-being

-With the recent implementation of the “circuit breaker”, it may be difficult to cope with the mental stress of some of the measures.
+With the recent safety measures implemented due to COVID-19, it may be difficult to cope with the mental stress of some of the changes.
 Here are some self-care strategies you can adopt at home that can benefit your mental and physical health:

 - While it’s good to remain up-to-date about the COVID-19 outbreak, too much exposure can be upsetting.
 Take breaks from watching, reading, or listening to the news, even on social media.
 Reducing screen time can be helpful for your mental well-being.